 Since 2014, the New Works Now mission has grown to include providing additional workshopping opportunities, producing NWN nurtured plays as part of our mainstage season when possible, and making a concerted effort to shepherd these plays into a bright future on the American stage.
 Orwell in America, Joe Sutton’s intellectually stimulating play progressed through the first New Works play reading process in 2014, to Northern Stage’s mainstage in 2015, and then to an Off-Broadway run at 59E59 Theaters in 2016 where it garnered acclaim in the New York Times from theater critic Ken Jaworoski: “As the title character, (Jamie) Horton delivers perhaps the finest performance I’ve seen Off Broadway this year.”

 Mad Love by Marisa Smith enjoyed its world premiere on Northern Stage’s main stage in January 2016, followed by a run at New Jersey Repertory Company in the fall of 2016.
-Trick or Treat, by Jack Neary, was first presented in New Works Now 2016, will be seen Off- Broadway in 2019.
+Trick or Treat, by Jack Neary, was first presented in New Works Now 2016, will be seen Off- Broadway in January 2019.
 Only Yesterday (initially workshopped during NWN 2015 and subsequently in December 2016 and September 2017) premiered on our main stage in February 2018.
-On the docket for our 2018-19 Season is another NWN world premiere; keep an eye out for our 22nd Season announcement in the spring of 2018.
+Marisa’s Smith Venus Rising, first workshopped as She Exits, Laughing in NWN 2018 will have its Northern Stage premiere this season.

 All readings are free and open to the public, creating a vibrant festival of theater accessible to everyone and anyone.
 It is thanks to our family of donors that this unique program is possible.
 With your support, we are able to seek out and nurture artists whose voices should be heard.
 We cannot wait to discover the next story that will change lives…